jamzi/devhealth/content/blog/ikigai/index.md

 They connect this sense of purpose with being present in the moment and having fun ("Don't worry, be happy" attitude).

-This is quite different from most people living in more common societies, where individuals are suffering from different forms of existential crises.
-We have better living conditions and education than our parents and grandparents, but people still don't what to do in life and often worry too much.
+This is quite different from most people living in common societies, where individuals are suffering from different forms of existential crises.
+We have better living conditions and education than our parents and grandparents, but people still don't what to do in life.

 ### Finding your Ikigai